NathanHarrington/dotfiles/README.md

     In workspaces, change workspace creation to static, create 7 workspaces.
     Top Bar show date, show seconds
     Extensions, Launch new instance to On
-    Applications, global dark theme to On
     Extensions, Alternatetab to On
+    Appearance, global dark theme to On

     Keyboard shortcuts, set Switch to workspace 1-4 to Alt-[1234] Add new shortcuts for workspaces 5,6,7 with the custom command type: